Right to take for tenants in co-owned properties

 If the tenant wishes to exercise his right to take, the landlord must comply with certain administrative formalities.
 Here's what to do:

-- When the tenant notifies the landlord of his or her intention to install a charging station, the landlord must forward the request to the condominium manager within one month.
+- When the tenant notifies the landlord of his intention to install a charging point, the landlord must forward the request to the co-ownership association within a maximum of one month.

-- Once the tenant has signed a contract with a charging station provider and submitted the quote to the landlord, the latter must also forward the file to the condominium manager within a maximum of 15 days.
+- Once the tenant has signed a contract with a charging point provider and submitted the quote to the landlord, the latter must also forward the file to the co-ownership association within a maximum of 15 days.

-- The owner's obligations are limited to providing all the documents required by the property manager to complete the project on time.
+- The owner's obligations are limited to providing all the documents required by the property manager to complete the project within the specified timeframe.

-All other responsibilities fall to the building manager, including organizing the allocation of electricity consumption with the chosen service provider within a maximum period of two and a half months.
+All other responsibilities fall to the property manager, including organising the allocation of electricity consumption with the chosen service provider within a maximum period of two and a half months.

-Can the lessor say no to the right to take?
+Can the lessor say no to a request for the right to take?

-The owner does not have the exclusive power to refuse a tenant's right to take.
+Landlords do not have the exclusive power to refuse a tenant the right to take.
 This decision is made by the syndicate of co-owners, representing all the co-owners, and can be contested under certain conditions:

-- The syndicate, through the intermediary of the managing agent, must refer the matter to the President of the Judicial Court within 3 months of notification of the project.
+- The syndicate, via the syndic, must refer the matter to the President of the Court within 3 months of being notified of the project.

 - The grounds for opposition must be serious and legitimate.